-Our broad portfolio of quality surgical instruments, combined with our strong U.S. distribution model, enables us to serve the needs of hundreds of physician, dental and veterinary offices.
-Moreover, our global commercial network, which includes clinical specialists, a large direct sales force and strategic partnerships and distributors, expands our reach to hospitals, integrated health networks, group purchasing organizations, clinicians, surgery centers and health care providers throughout the world.
+With our broader portfolio of quality surgical products, combined with our strong U.S. distribution model, we are able to serve the needs of hundreds of physicians, dental and veterinary offices.
+Moreover, our global commercial network, which includes clinical specialists, a large direct sales force, and strategic partnerships and distributors, expands our reach to hospitals, integrated health networks, group purchasing organizations, clinicians, surgery centers, and healthcare providers throughout the world.